 Oculus Rift.
-The Oculus Rift makes it all possible.
+The Oculus Rift is one of the headsets that makes it all possible.
 It is a head-mounted virtual reality display which allows Diplopia to send different images to each eye.
 You can play the game in 'normal' mode as a regular video game without a Rift, but you can't use the 'Diplopia' mode to help with amblyopia unless you have one.
-It really feels like you are inside of a new place when you are using it.

 Leap Motion.
 The Leap Motion controller is a high resolution 3D gesture tracking device.
 It can be difficult to find the keyboard and mouse while you are inside virtual reality.
 Using a Leap Motion controller you can easily see your virtual hands to control things around you, making it quite a bit easier to play Diplopia.